enpengxu/buffer-move/README.md

 buffer-move
 ===========
+A simple hack to allow move buffers with dedicated windows.

 This file is for lazy people wanting to swap buffers without typing C-x b on each window.
 This is useful when you have :